Sterling drops as EU's Barnier says just hours left for Brexit deal

 Almost a year after Britain formally left the EU, the two sides are in the final stretch of talks over a post-Brexit trade deal.

-Barnier told the European parliament that the path to an agreement was "very narrow".
+Barnier told the European parliament that the path to an agreement was "very narrow", while British Prime Minister Boris Johnson said the British door was open but that the EU should see sense and compromise.

 "The latest comments are creating a little bit of doubt in markets, but most still see a deal as highly likely," said Adrian Schmidt, head of FX strategy at Continuum Economics.